vegaprotocol/documentation/docs/node-operators/how-to/maintain-multisig-contract.md

 }
 ```

-If you are trying to *remove* a validator node to the contract and set `kind` to `NODE_SIGNATURE_KIND_ERC20_MULTISIG_SIGNER_REMOVED` in the previous step, then use [List ERC-20 multi-sig signer removed bundles](../../api/rest/data-v2/trading-data-service-list-erc-20-multi-sig-signer-removed-bundles.api.mdx).
+If you are trying to *remove* a validator node from the contract and set `kind` to `NODE_SIGNATURE_KIND_ERC20_MULTISIG_SIGNER_REMOVED` in the previous step, then use [List ERC-20 multi-sig signer removed bundles](../../api/rest/data-v2/trading-data-service-list-erc-20-multi-sig-signer-removed-bundles.api.mdx).

 An example repsonse is below
 ```json